mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/manual-deployment.md

    If you want to install a Stable version of the Runner, you should set the `repository` value to `gitlab-runner`.

-   As the default version is set in the base role (`gitlab-runner-base`), in the specific roles you should look inside of the `override_attributes` section.
-The exception is `org-ci-base-runner`, as it's not part of the main roles structure.
+   As the default version is set in the base role (`runners-manager`), in the specific roles you should look inside of the `override_attributes` section.

 1. Commit and push changes to the remote repository: